equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 ## 4.1 Command Line Input

-Occasionally it's useful for programs to take
+Occasionally it's useful for a program to not just be a hard coded blob that needs to be opened and modified before

 ## 4.2 [Problem (10 minutes)]